gpbl/react-day-picker/README.md

 ### Partecipate

-* [Gitter room](https://gitter.im/gpbl/react-day-picker) – ask questions and chat with other developers
+* [Gitter room](https://gitter.im/gpbl/react-day-picker) – get support and chat with other developers
 * [Issues](https://github.com/gpbl/react-day-picker/issues) – file bugs and suggestions
 * Check out the source code on [Github](https://github.com/gpbl/react-day-picker)
 * Pull requests are welcome!
 If you are planning a pull request with lot of changes, please add an issue to discuss your idea first